cocos/cocos-docs/en/scripting/decorator.md

 ### `disallowMultiple`

-Only allow one component of the same type (with subclasses) to be added to the same node to prevent logic conflicts, default value is false.
+Only allow one component of the same type (with subclasses) to be added to the same node to prevent logic conflicts, the default value is false.

 ```ts
 const { ccclass, disallowMultiple } = _decorator;